PBN Lab vs Domain Reanimator v/s DomCop v/s Domain Hunter Gatherer

 - There are very few videos and help articles.
 While their software is easy to use, I would prefer they had spent some time creating longer youtube videos.

 - The crawler is bundled with the Expiring, Expired and Archive sections.
 This is great for people like me who already had purchased a Power Plan with them.
-However, it might have been better to spin this off as a different project.
+However, it might have been better to spin this off as a different project and make the plans cheaper.

 Domain Hunter Gatherer (DHG)